 At their highest point, the tokens were going for $2.37.
 But prices have followed the general downward trend since January to reach where they are today.
 At its lowest point in early December of last year, the tokens were just $.23 each.

-The majority of trade volume each day is occurring on Binance, followed by Poloniex with less than half the volume.
+The majority of trade volume each day is occurring on the Binance exchange, followed by Poloniex with less than half the volume.
 In total the tokens are listed on 46 trading pairs among a number of different markets.

 As the usage of ERC-20 tokens continues to grow, the demand for low-cost ways of moving them around and trading them will be inevitable.